S0jer/object-oriented-programming-course-2021/README.md

-# Java_start
+# Object Oriented Programming course

-# Implementation of lab 1- 8 from https://github.com/apohllo/obiektowe-lab.
+# This repository was made to maintain a project developed throughout each lab from https://github.com/apohllo/obiektowe-lab.